-Peter D. O’Neill is an Associate Professor in the Department of Comparative Literature, Franklin College of Arts & Science, at the University of Georgia in Athens.
+Peter D. O’Neill is an Associate Professor in the Department of Comparative Literature and Intercultural Studies, Franklin College of Arts & Science, at the University of Georgia in Athens.
 He has served as a Lilly Teaching Fellow and as a Research Fellow of the university’s Willson Center for Humanities and Arts.

 O’Neill’s courses have included Western World Literature, Asian-American Literature, Comparative Ethnic American Literature, The Black and Green Atlantic: Crosscurrents of the Irish and African Diasporas, Multicultural Black Diaspora Literature, Comparative Cultural Studies, Comparative Postcolonial Studies, 19th Century Transatlantic Literature and the Nation-State, Transnational Literatures, and a First-Year Odyssey Seminar, Soccer: The Global Language of Love and War.
 His research interests include comparative ethnic American literature, transnational literary studies, Irish diaspora studies, Irish American cultural history, postcolonial theory, and the racial state.

 He earned his Ph.D. in English from the University of Southern California in Los Angeles, where his honors included a Feuchtwanger Foundation Fellowship and a Provost’s Arts and Humanities Initiative Grant.
 He also holds an M.A. degree in English (Creative Writing) from San Francisco State University in California, along with a B.A. degree in Sociology from Leeds University in England.